Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     ...
 ```

-3. It has the same initial CTE (l_stg) to identify the line_item_stg records within that week of logical partitions.
-It also doing the same surrogate key and hash diff derivations.
+3. The script also has the same l_stg CTE to identify the LINE_ITEM_STG records within that week of logical partitions.
+It is also doing the same surrogate key and hash diff derivations.
 ``` sql
        with l_stg as
         (